 The former category includes security tokens and e-money tokens.
 Since they derive their underlying value from regulated instruments like shares and loans, security tokens are the cryptoassets most obviously in the regulator’s sights at this stage.

-Utility tokens and exchange tokens and, by extension, firms involved in this aspect of the cryptoassets industry may not currently be regulated by the FCA – although they are, of course, subject to the Proceeds of Crime Act (POCA) – but this will soon be changing.
+Utility tokens and exchange tokens and, by extension, firms involved in this aspect of the cryptoassets industry have so far not been regulated by the FCA – although they are, of course, subject to the Proceeds of Crime Act (POCA) – but this is now changing.

-The forthcoming implementation into UK law of the EU’s Fifth Money Laundering Directive (5MLD) means that such firms need to ensure that their anti-money laundering due diligence and transaction monitoring procedures meet the requirements that apply to them.
+The implementation in January 2020 into UK law of the EU’s Fifth Money Laundering Directive (5MLD) means that such firms now need to ensure that their anti-money laundering due diligence and transaction monitoring procedures meet the requirements that apply to them.

 Beyond this specific consideration, we would strongly recommend that all firms operating in the cryptoassets space move rapidly towards the adoption of a ‘best practice’ approach covering governance, systems and controls, and financial promotions, inducements and disclosures.
-Again this is something Thistle can help with.
+Again, this is something we can help with.

 We’ve been monitoring regulatory developments in the cryptoassets sector for some time.
-That means we can provide expert guidance on structuring your offering in anticipation of future regulatory intervention.
+That means we can provide expert guidance on structuring your offering to meet current and future regulatory intervention.
 We can help you develop robust systems and controls, particularly around know your customer (KYC), anti-money laundering (AML), disclosure and best-practice operations.

 If you’re an established cryptoassets exchange, broker, or other market stakeholder, we can help you verify that you’re providing an attractive and responsible service.

-To find out more about how Thistle can help you future-proof your cryptoassets business, get in touch today.
-You can contact us using the contact form on the right or by emailing email@example.com.
-Or simply call us on 0207 436 0630.
+To find out more about how we can help you future-proof your cryptoassets business, get in touch today.
+Contact us by using the contact form on the right, emailing firstname.lastname@example.org , or calling 0207 436 0630.